okbrandon/ft_transcendence/docs/TODOs/evan.md

 ### User Management

-[ ] Login and registration endpoints
+[x] Login and registration endpoints
-[ ] User settings endpoint (change display name, avatar, ...)
+[-] User settings endpoint (change display name, avatar, ...)
-[ ] Friend and status system
+[-] Friend and status system
-[ ] Profile endpoint which returns stats such as wins and losses [ ] Match history endpoint which returns 1v1 games, dates and relevant details [ ] Authentication using the 42 API
+[ ] Profile endpoint which returns stats such as wins and losses [-] Match history endpoint which returns 1v1 games, dates and relevant details [ ] Authentication using the 42 API
 [ ] Account deletion, data export and anonymization